AustralianBioCommons/hifi-assembly-workflow/docs/recommendations.md

 ---
-title: HiFi de novo genome assembly workflow - background documentation and recommendations
+title: Genome assembly background documentation and recommendations
 description: A primer for life scientists that would like to reuse the HiFi assembly workflow in this repository.
 type: docs
-toc: false
 ---